 When you consider these statistics, it makes sense that an addict can easily move away from their life in sobriety and back into substance abuse.

-How Long Will be Enough Rehab?
+How Long Will Be Enough Rehab?

 The length of treatment depends on a lot of individual variables.
-The rate of success always relates to the amount of time that you’re able to stick with the lifestyle changes you’ve learned.
+The rate of success always relates to the amount of time you’re able to stick with the lifestyle changes you’ve learned.

 What’s the Ideal Approach to Rehab?